creachadair/chirp/spec.md

 The current protocol is Version 0, indicated by the packet header `CP\x00`.

+An implementation of the protocol consists of two components:

+- The **peer**, which manages the sending, receipt, encoding, and decoding of packets and protocol messages, and
+- The **host**, which implements method handlers, custom packet handlers, and all other application-specific logic.

+The specification defines the requirements of the peer.

 ### Session Processing

 A Chirp protocol session begins by establishing a reliable, bidirectional, ordered channel carrying packets between a pair of peers.